What textile material is anti-static?

 Are anti-static clothes safe to wear?

 Yes, anti-static clothes are completely safe to wear.
-The technologies used to prevent static—whether conductive fibers, natural materials, or specialized treatments—have been extensively tested for safety.
-In fact, anti-static clothing often enhances safety by preventing potentially dangerous static discharges in hazardous environments.
+The technologies used to prevent static—whether conductive fibers like stainless steel yarn, graphene fiber, natural materials like volcanic mud fiber and coffee charcoal, or specialized treatments—have been extensively tested for safety and comply with international standards (OEKO-TEX Standard 100, ISO 6330).

 How long do anti-static properties last in clothing?